thepenguinn/lunatikz/README.md

 %% goes here.
 ```

-NOTE: One thing to note is that the file name of a `sub pic` should be the same
+NOTE: The file name of a `sub pic` should be the same as the first argument to
-as the first argument to `\ctikzsubcircuitdef`, with `.tex` extention.
+`\ctikzsubcircuitdef`, with `.tex` extention. ie, in the above example, the

-ie, in the above example, the file name would be `subfigonecircle.tex`.
-And it should
+file name would be `subfigonecircle.tex`.
+And it should be placed inside the
-be placed inside the pics directory.
+pics directory.

 ## Prerequsites